 These keys to success apply regardless of the stage participants have reached in LIFE or the level of difficulties.
-Efforts to address possible adherence and retention problems should be initiated during screening and baseline testing.
+Efforts to address possible adherence and retention problems should be initiated during screening, especially during run-in.

 Any signs of potential difficulty identified below as "red flags" should be taken seriously and fully discussed with potential participants and among the staff.
 Special attention should be paid to: problems scheduling screening visits, frequent rescheduling, difficulty establishing or maintaining phone contact, participant reservations about study burden, past problems in modifying behavior, complaints about clinic procedures, or serious reservations about randomization.
+The results of the behavioral run-in itself should be carefully evaluated for signs of difficulty.
 Two additional points should be emphasized to potential participants prior to randomization.

-• First, the critical need for follow-up visits even in the absence of protocol adherence should be made clear at this point and on a continuing basis.
+First, the critical need for follow-up visits even in the absence of protocol adherence should be made clear at this point and on a continuing basis.
 We need to make clear our governing paradox:

 "We really, really want you to stick to your active LIFE program, but even if you decide you don't want to (or can't) right now, we really, really want you to stay in touch.
 We know there will be times when you may slip from your LIFE program.
 Everyone will do that, and it is to be expected.
 There are lots of things to do over a long period of time when you are a LIFE participant.
-Therefore, remember how important it is for the success of our study that you come to scheduled clinic visits no matter how you are doing with your study program."
+Therefore, remember how important it is for the success of our study that you come to scheduled clinic visits no matter how you are doing with your study medications or program."